GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-14.md

 builds](https://github.com/GoogleCloudPlatform/appengine-gcs-client/issues/71)
 when only half the artifacts in the project were pushed one afternoon.

 Version ranges can be a security hole.
-A project that depends on a library with a version range picks up new versions of that dependency as they're pushed to Maven Central.
-This can be exploited by someone with release privileges to slip malicious code into projects without proper review.
+A project that uses a range to specify the version of a dependency picks up new versions of that dependency when they're pushed to Maven Central.
+Someone with release privileges can take advantage of this to slip malicious code into projects without proper review.
 A variant of this [attack in the node.js ecosystem was used to steal Bitcoins](https://www.theregister.co.uk/2018/11/26/npm_repo_bitcoin_stealer/).